Gno-PoD/endGameFilter/README.md

 Runes display their number, and their abbreviated upgrade receipe.

-Rares are displayed if they are ILVL>89.
+Rare throwing weapons, wands and class weapons are displayed if they are ILVL>89.

 Rare circlets are displayed.